PathologyDataScience/SCNN/README.md

 We provide scripts for formatting and analyzing data, a portable Docker container that encapsulates an executable software, documentation, and data used to generate the results shown in the paper.

-## 3/12/2018 Update
+## 3/16/2018 Update
-We are working to document and organize the software and scripts.
-We anticipate that everything will posted here by Friday 3/16.
+We are testing the Docker image and organizing the scripts and data used to generate figures.
+We will post a link to the Docker image on Monday 3/19.
 We apologize for the delay.

 ## Data
 The results in this paper were generated using whole-slide .svs images of paraffin embedded sections and clinica outcomes data from The Cancer Genome Atlas.
 These images are publically available and hosted at the [NCI Genomic Data Commons](https://gdc.cancer.gov/) (GDC) Legacy Archive.
 A full list of the whole-slide image files used in the paper is available in /data/rois.txt.
 Note that the whole-slide image files and even the extracted regions-of-interest (ROIs) are quite large and so these are not hosted here.